DETAILED ACTION

 a second plurality of electrodes integrally positioned on the head-mounted device (Fig. 2 electrodes 151a, 151b and [0031]); and

-Komaki ‘897 teaches all of the elements of the current invention as mentioned above except for wherein the first plurality of electrodes configured to be positioned on the patient's scalp.
+Komaki ‘897 teaches all of the elements of the current invention as mentioned above except for wherein the first plurality of electrodes configured to be positioned on the patient's scalp and configured to generate a first set of data comprising visual evoked potential data; the second plurality of electrodes are configured to generate a second set of data comprising electroretinogram.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the first plurality of electrodes of Komaki ‘897 to include being positioned on the patient’s scalp as Siwoff ‘851 teaches that this is typical placement of EEG electrodes.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the first plurality of electrodes of Komaki ‘897 to include being positioned on the patient's scalp and configured to generate a first set of data comprising visual evoked potential data and the second plurality of electrodes of Komaki ‘897 to include being configured to generate a second set of data comprising electroretinogram as Siwoff ‘851 teaches that this will aid in obtaining nervous system activity to visual stimuli ([0006]).

 Regarding claim 2, Komaki ‘897 teaches wherein the head-mounted device is configured as a pair of goggles (Fig. 2 and [0049]).